openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Manual selection
 """"""""""""""""

-To open the scene selection menu, hover over a tile circled-number and click on it (1).
+To open the scene selection menu, hover over a tile circled-number and select it (1).
 The window will be divided into two sections:

 -   Available scene (2): All the available scenes according to the parameters you selected.
-These scenes are ordered using the :code:`priority` parameter you set in :guilabel:`SCN` tab.
+These scenes are ordered using the :code:`priority` parameter you set in the :guilabel:`SCN` tab.
 -   Selected scenes (3): The scenes that are currently selected.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/select_scenes.png